 First Amendment group files new suit against Trump over blocked Twitter users

-WASHINGTON, July 31 (Reuters) - A group on Friday filed a new suit against U.S. President Donald Trump demanding he unblock additional Twitter users from viewing his account.
+WASHINGTON/NEW YORK, July 31 (Reuters) - A group on Friday filed a new lawsuit against U.S. President Donald Trump demanding he unblock additional Twitter TWTR.N users from viewing his account.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))